castholm/zigglgen/README.md

 which can be useful for things like logging, modifying arguments or automatically checking for OpenGL errors.

 To override `issueCommand`, simply publicly declare a function named `gl_issueCommand` with a compatible signature in the root source file.
-From within the overriding function, you can use `fn defaultIssueCommand(comptime prefixed_name:
+From within this overriding function, you can use `fn defaultIssueCommand(comptime prefixed_name:
 [:0]const u8, args: anytype) ReturnTypeOfCommand(prefixed_name)` to issue commands per the default behavior.

 ```zig